001 American Made Whistles – Variety

 frary knife whistles

 There is another model with two blades.
-This example was a production whistle, these can be found with a diligent search.
+This example was a production whistle; these can be found with a diligent search.

 north brothers escargot whistles

 Circa 1897, the North Brothers, best known for tools, were in Philadelphia Penn.
 USA.
-Note there is no knop for a suspension chain and also the evident drill holes facilitating the cuts of the window.
+Note there is no knop for a suspension chain and the evident drill holes facilitating the cuts of the window.
 It does contain the original cork ball, not wooden.

-Shown here is one of two sizes model #601 a 50 caliber bullet ( model #601C being the other ).
+Shown here is one of two sizes model #601 a 50 caliber bullet (model #601C being the other).
 It is very high pitched, almost shrill and made with exceptional quality for a very early production whistle.

 Patented by Charles Leet in 1881, there followed a few variations, mainly in the knops.
-See SPOTLIGHT # 44.
+See SPOTLIGHT # 44

 c.s. bullet whistles

-Dual tube and multi tubed whistles
+Duplex tube and multi tubed whistles have become quite popular in many designs.

-Dual tube and multi tubed whistles came to be quite popular in many designs.
-Here is an early model with an extended mouthpiece patent dated 1864, but not found as yet in specific drawings.
-The modification of the extended mouthpiece may have been custom made or ordered.
+Here is an early model with an unusually extended mouthpiece — patent dated 1864 but not found yet in specific drawings.

 multi tube whistles

+A massive example of a ‘beaufort’ looking whistle follows, more like a round whistle though, with only one window.
 It is not known whether it was to be production made or not.
-Quite heavy at 109 grams, it is made with very thick brass and appears to be made from a single piece of stock, yet there is a remarkably thick diaphragm somehow inserted inside.
+Quite heavy at 109 grams, it is made with very heavy brass and appears to be made from a single piece of stock, yet there is a remarkably thick diaphragm somehow inserted inside.

 beaufort whistles